 If you’re feeling insecure and have low self-esteem, you may find the ‘demands’ of this type of relationship particularly challenging.

 If you’re feeling jealous – talk about it with your partner, but most certainly have a conversation with yourself.
 Ask questions:

 Have I been plagued by those feelings before?

 If so, why was that?

 Do I generally quickly feel ‘short-changed’?

-Is there any hard evidence that my partner is not being faithful and/or honest?
+Is there any hard evidence that your partner is unfaithful or your husband or wife is cheating?

 I would hate for you to find that you’re feeling worse rather than better by being in a relationship.
 Whatever is at the bottom of those feelings – do something about it.
 Your partner might be able to soothe and comfort you, but they won’t be able to heal you.
 And you deserve to be healed!
 Only you can really do something about it.